welldone-software/gulp-rebase-css-urls/README.md

 }
 ```

-Notice how both `.a` and `.b`'s URLs are still relative and based on the same base.
+Notice how both `.a` and `.b`'s URLs are relative and based on the same base.

 ## Parameters